shuchi0503/2025-vehicle-idling/README.md

 ### Judgement Calls and Caveats

-I chose to analize the last ten years.
+I chose to analyze the last ten years.
 There was data available for years prior to that but I felt a decade was a good amount to see any patterns.

-In addition to the source quoted in the story, I spoke to a sustainbility expert who is also working with idling complaint data.
-He did not want to be named or quoted directly int he story.
-What he shared with me was helped me understand the administrative process better and so I chose to include it in the story without naming him.
+In addition to the source quoted in the story, I spoke to a sustainability expert who is also working with idling complaint data.
+He did not want to be named or quoted directly in the story.
+What he shared with me helped me understand the administrative process better and so I chose to include it in the story without naming him.

 It takes a few months for idling complaints to be processed and issued a summons or a notice of violation.
 It is thus likely that the updated data if checked after a few months or at the end of 2025, will have complaints even in the Jan-April period.
 It would be important to do a follow-up story, potentially with more voices, if the findings still stand in a year's time.